-While the motor is spinning up, the drive will respond to all commands with a status byte of: Check Condition.
-The subsequent REQUEST SENSE command will return a sense key of: Not Ready.
+Note: While the spindle motor is spinning up, the drive will respond to all commands (except REQUEST SENSE and INQUIRY) with a status byte of Check Condition.
+The subsequent REQUEST SENSE command will return a Sense Key Code of Not Ready.

 - Data Head Alignment.
 These drives incorporate the capability to perform periodic data head alignments.
 A full head alignment is executed at power-on.
-Subsequent head alignments may be executed relative to temperature changes and/or elapsed time since power-on.

-- Bus Reset.
-In response to a SCSI bus reset or Bus Device Reset message, the Target will perform the following reset time sequence:
+Subsequent head alignments may be executed relative to temperature changes and/or elapsed time since power-on. - Bus Reset.
+In response to a SCSI bus reset or Bus Device Reset message, the Target will perform the following:

-- □ Abort Any Command in Progress

-- Controller Initialization

-- □ Initialize Spare Table

-- □ Initialize Log

-- □ Initialize Saved Pages Information